Basic EPS

 g

 Enter the "Profit for the year from continuing operations" [Figure c] less "Non-controlling interest" [Figure f] into the `Profit / (Loss) from Continuing Operations*` input box.
 We will adjust this figure through our workings to arrive at profit or loss attributable to ordinary shareholders.
+If part of the non-controlling interest [Figure f] relates to the discontinued operations, deduct only the non-controlling interests' share of continuing operations — you may need to derive this split from the notes to the financial statements.

 Adjusting for Participating Equity Instruments